Ethical principles for external members of Norges Bank's Executive Board and of the Committee

 Reference is also made to subsection 7-2 of the Executive Board’s and of the Committee's rules of procedure concerning impartiality.

-The external members of the Executive Board and the Committee are obliged to obtain actual information about their own and related parties’ circumstances that is necessary to assess their own impartiality.
-This applies in particular to any ownership interests or other financial circumstances of a spouse or another person with whom one lives in a relationship akin to marriage.
+The external members of the Executive Board and the Committee are obliged to obtain factual information about circumstances that are necessary to assess their own impartiality.
+Regarding close associates, this applies in particular to ownership interests or other financial circumstances of a spouse or another person with whom one lives in a relationship akin to marriage.
+Due care must be exercised in relation to other persons to whom they have a close personal relationship and may – depending on the situation – require that the external member make further enquiries.

-9 Gifts and personal benefits from/to Norges Bank’s business contacts
+8 Gifts and personal benefits from or to Norges Bank’s business relations

-External members of the Executive Board and of the Committee shall not accept gifts or personal benefits, for themselves or for others, from Norges Bank’s business contacts or others when performing work or service for Norges Bank.
-“Business contacts” are defined as external contacts maintained by Norges Bank in the conduct of its activities.
+External members of the Executive Board and of the Committee must not accept gifts or personal benefits, for themselves or for others, from the Bank’s business relations or others when performing work or service for Norges Bank.
+“Business relations” is defined as external relations with whom the Bank engages in business when conducting its activities.

-Norges Bank shall not in general give gifts to business contacts or potential business contacts.
+Norges Bank shall, as a general rule, not give gifts to business relations or potential business relations.

-The prohibitions in this section apply irrespective of the financial value of the benefit and even if the giving of the benefit is deemed customary in the relevant social milieu, country or culture.
+The prohibitions apply irrespective of the financial value of the benefit and even if the giving of the benefit is deemed customary in the relevant social setting, country or culture.

 External members of the Executive Board and of the Committee may, as part of Norges Bank's activities, participate at external seminars, meetings and events that are relevant to Norges Bank's activities and where participation is in the interests of Norges Bank or of the Executive Board.

-Costs related to such travel, meetings, seminars etc. shall, as a main rule, be covered by Norges Bank.
+Costs of such travel, meetings, seminars etc. shall, as a general rule, be covered by Norges Bank.

 The Ministry of Finance has the ultimate responsibility for interpreting the Impartiality Rules.
 The Ministry of Finance may, in special cases, make exemptions from the provisions in the Impartiality Rules (see Section 11).